Skip to main content

 We all have busy lives and need to stay in touch with friends and family and keep on top of emails and life admin.
 But babies love having our full attention, and to feel that we’re responding to them – it helps them to feel safe and connected.
 And if you’re looking at your phone and they can’t see your face, this can be upsetting for them.
 If it happens often, it could affect their development and make it harder as they grow up for them to learn to communicate and socialise.

 So when you’re chatting or playing with your wee one, try to put away the phone and give them your full attention.
+Our page on babies and screen use explains more.

 Back to top

 One way to connect with your baby is by doing something you might find you do already called “serve and return”.
 This is when you watch whatever your baby does and let them see you copy it.
-So your baby might say “da!”.
+So your baby might say “da!”
 If you smile and say “yes, it’s daddy!” your baby will feel connected with you, and use your response to learn.

 Or your baby might look at something, and you can say what it is and show it to them.
 Then pause and see how your baby responds.
 Try to keep it up as long as your baby is interested.
-Even if you are busy with housework or other tasks, it can be fun to involve your baby by “chatting” about what you’re doing.
+Even if you’re busy with housework or other tasks, it can be fun to involve your baby by “chatting” about what you’re doing.

-By doing this your baby learns that you are listening and responding, this then gets built into the pathways in their brain.
+By doing this your baby learns that you are listening and responding, and this then gets built into the pathways in their brain.
 This simple turn-taking helps your baby learn about communication and helps them realise how much they matter to you.
 It also begins to build their confidence and lays foundations for how to manage their feelings as they grow.

 Back to top